-2.5 Delegations to the Assistant Director - Finance (s.151 Officer)
+2.5 Delegations to the Director - Finance (s.151 Officer)

-The Assistant Director - Finance is the County Council's Chief Financial Officer under section 151 of the Local Government Act 1972 (Section 151 Officer) and is the Officer responsible for the proper administration of the Council's financial affairs.
+The Director of Finance is the County Council's Chief Financial Officer under section 151 of the Local Government Act 1972 (Section 151 Officer) and is the Officer responsible for the proper administration of the Council's financial affairs.
+The Constitution 'Part 3 - Delegation to Officers' refers.

-The functions, including the delegated authority of the Assistant Director - Finance are set out in Part 5G of the Council's Constitution, the Financial Standing Order.
+The functions, including the delegated authority of the Director of Finance are set out in Part 5G of the Council's Constitution, the Financial Standing Orders.

-In addition to these functions the Assistant Director has authority in respect of the Cumbria Local Government Pension for the following to:
+In addition to these functions the Director of Finance (Section 151 Officer) has authority in respect of the Cumbria Local Government Pension Scheme for the following to:

-- Pay pensions, gratuities, grants etc. to members, other beneficiaries and creditors of the Pension Fund, in accordance with the Superannuation and Pensions Acts and Regulations and agreed policy of the Council thereunder. - In consultation with members of the Investment Sub-Group appoint investment managers to the Cumbria Local Government Pensions Scheme. - Approve the procurement and award of contracts incidental to the discharge by the Pensions Committee of functions on behalf of the Local Government Pensions Scheme, including decisions relating to the management, modification and termination of such contracts.
+- Pay pensions, gratuities, grants etc. to members, other beneficiaries and creditors of the Pension Fund, in accordance with the Superannuation and Pensions Acts and Regulations and agreed policy of the Council thereunder. - In consultation with Members of the Investment Sub-Group appoint investment managers to the Cumbria Local Government Pensions Scheme - Approve the procurement and award of contracts incidental to the discharge by the Pensions Committee of functions on behalf of the Local Government Pensions Scheme, including decisions relating to the management, modification and termination of such contracts.
 NB Decisions taken in accordance with this paragraph are incidental to the non-executive functions of the Pensions Committee and are not Key Decisions of the Council.

-The Assistant Director - Finance has the authority to sign, for the purposes of the local Government Contracts Act 1997, each certificate given under the Act.
+The Director of Finance has the authority to sign, for the purposes of the local Government Contracts Act 1997, each certificate given under the Act.